At a glance

 - Polymerase chain reaction and/or viral isolation.

 Treatment is generally supportive while your cat’s own immune system fights the infection.
-There are currently no antiviral drugs available for use with coronavirus.
-Hospitalisation will be necessary for severe cases, however, most cats will receive treatment as an outpatient.
+There are currently no antiviral drugs available to treat calicivirus.
+Hospitalisation will be necessary for severely affected cats, however, most cats can be treated on an outpatient basis.

 - Broad-spectrum antibiotics to treat secondary infections.